mruffalo/sc-rna-seq-pipeline/README.md

   If omitted, scripts will save alignment results to an appropriate place.
 See each script's `--help` information for details.
 * `--hisat2-options`: extra options passed directly to HISAT2.
-This must be provided as a single string; this value will be split on whitespace and each piece will be a separate argument/option to HISAT2.
+This must be provided as a single string; this value will be split on whitespace with shell quoting rules and each piece will be a separate argument/option to HISAT2.
 For multiple options, it will probably be necessary to surround the option string in quotes.
-For
-  example: `--hisat2-options="--mp 4,2 --phred64"`
+For example: `--hisat2-options="--mp 4,2 --phred64"`

 # Data Requirements